Advice Hub logo

 I have been away to attend a close relative’s funeral and missed the deadline for my dissertation submission.
 Is it enough to explain this to my supervisor?

 No, you must always submit a Mitigating Circumstances application.
 Otherwise, you will be penalised for late submission.
-The school can only remove the late submission penalty if you submit a Mitigating Circumstances application with evidence of your bereavement.
+The school can only remove a late submission penalty if you submit a Mitigating Circumstances application with evidence of your bereavement.

 If I fill in the Mitigating Circumstances Application form, can someone check it for me before I submit it?